Santa Claus is coming to town….we have some suggestions of where to see him!

 Williams Harley Davidson, Lebanon and Morris Plains

 Every year, Williams Harley Davidson offers a weekend where you can bring your child to take a photo with Santa on a Harley.
 This is hands down our favorite annual holiday tradition for my family.
 The Harley used changes color every year and the money is always donated to charity.
 I have always been impressed with generosity of this event as you are usually greeted by a 6 foot Elf wearing a leather jacket (isn’t that how all Elves should look?) and cookies.
 If you arrive at the opening, Santa has been known to ride in on his Harley.
 It should be noted that dogs are welcome at this event.
+2017: December 9 and 10, 11 am-3 pm.

-Adventure to Santa at Cherry Hill Mall, Cherry Hill
+A Christmas Story at Cherry Hill Mall, Cherry Hill

 Santa’s Flight Academy at Short Hills Mall, Short Hills